How Sweden is moving Kiruna, the arctic 'millipede town'

 "The construction of the new town hall is already more or less complete," says Cars.

+So will there be two rival town centers just miles apart?
 It is one of many puzzling logistical problems posed by incrementally moving part of a town.

 Kiruna's new city hall is nearing completion.
 Credit: Erika Lindblad/LKAB